Promoting trauma-informed, evidence-based practices through shared learning.

 Trauma-Informed Organizations

-A trauma-informed organization recognizes and acknowledges the profound impact that trauma can have on both its employees and the communities it serves.
-By understanding how trauma manifests and its potential adverse effects, the organization seeks to create an environment supporting healing and resilience.
-This involves implementing policies, practices, and training prioritizing mental health and well-being, ultimately fostering a culture of empathy, trust, and safety for everyone involved.
+A trauma-informed organization understands that trauma affects its employees and the communities it serves.
+It recognizes the signs of trauma and its harmful effects.
+To support healing, the organization creates a safe environment.
+This involves implementing policies, practices, and training that prioritize mental health and well-being, ultimately fostering a culture of empathy, trust, and safety for everyone involved.

 What are adverse childhood experiences (ACEs)?